arpitbbhayani/articles/blogs/persistent-data-structures-arrays.md

 [Persistent Data Structures](https://arpitbhayani.me/blogs/persistent-data-structures-introduction) preserve previous versions of themselves allowing us to revisit and audit any historical version.
-While we already did an exhaustive introduction in the [previous essay](https://arpitbhayani.me/blogs/persistent-data-structures-introduction), in this essay, we take a detailed look into how we can implement ***Fully Persistent*** variant of most common data structure - ***Arrays***.
+While we already did an exhaustive introduction in the [previous essay](https://arpitbhayani.me/blogs/persistent-data-structures-introduction), in this essay, we take a detailed look into how we can implement the ***Fully Persistent*** variant of the most common data structure - ***Arrays***.

-The essay is loosely based on the paper titled [Fully Persistent Arrays for Efficient Incremental Updates and Voluminous Reads](https://link.springer.com/chapter/10.1007/3-540-55253-7_7) by Tyng-Ruey Chuang and we implement it using Backer's trick elaborated in paper [A Persistent Union-Find Data Structure](https://www.lri.fr/~filliatr/ftp/publis/puf-wml07.pdf).
+The essay is loosely based on the paper titled [Fully Persistent Arrays for Efficient Incremental Updates and Voluminous Reads](https://link.springer.com/chapter/10.1007/3-540-55253-7_7) by Tyng-Ruey Chuang and we implement it using Backer's trick elaborated in the paper [A Persistent Union-Find Data Structure](https://www.lri.fr/~filliatr/ftp/publis/puf-wml07.pdf).

 # Fully Persistent Arrays

 An array is an abstract data structure consisting of `n` slots to hold a maximum of `n` elements such that each element is identified by at least one index.
-A typical array allows following functions - `create(n)`, `update(index, value)` and `get(index)`.
+A typical array allows the following functions - `create(n)`, `update(index, value)` and `get(index)`.

 The simplest form of an array, that we all are familiar with, is the Linear Array that is designed to hold elements in consecutive memory locations, leveraging spatial locality for faster and more efficient retrievals and scans.
 Before we jump into the implementation details of Fully Persistent Arrays, let's reiterate what exactly are Fully Persistent Data Structures.